deepchecks/deepchecks/docs/source/nlp/index.rst

 NLP
 ===

-Deepchecks for NLP is currently in alpha stage.
+Deepchecks for NLP is currently in alpha.
-Visit the :ref:`installation_guide` page to set up your environment and then head over to the Tutorials section.
+Jump over to the :ref:`nlp__quickstarts` in the Tutorials section to get started, or visit the :ref:`getting-started__installation` for a full guide about how to set up your environment.

 This is an alpha release and you can help us develop it further!
 You can provide feedback and suggestions as issues on `GitHub <https://github.com/deepchecks/deepchecks/issues>`__, or by joining our